How to Change Your Web Host Without Negatively Affecting SEO

 1. Connect to your new host via FTP.

 2. Choose the directory where you want to upload the files.
-If you’re only hosting a single site, upload them to the public_html directory.
+If you only host a single site, upload them to the public_html directory.

 3. Unzip the compressed file backup from your hard drive and upload the files via FTP.